 - Terms of sale and any seller-assisted financing

-The escrow company gets a payment at the completion of closing.
-I'll keep you up-to-date on the next steps.
+The escrow holder receives a payment when the closing is complete.
+I'll keep you up-to-date on what comes next.